GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-google-app-engine.md

-    The Elixir Runtime will take care of building your application in the cloud, including installing mix dependencies, compiling to BEAM files, and even using brunch to build and digest your assets.
+    The Elixir Runtime will take care of building your application in the cloud, including installing mix dependencies, compiling to BEAM files, and even using Brunch to build and digest your assets.

     Deployment will also take a few minutes to requisition and configure the needed resources, especially the first time you deploy.